-It includes issues for schools such as neglect; physical abuse; sexual and emotional abuse; face to face and prejudice-based bullying; racial, disability, and homophobic or transphobic abuse; risks linked to using technology and social media, including cyber/online bullying, the risks of being groomed online for exploitation or radicalisation, and risks of accessing and generating inappropriate content e.g. sexting; peer on peer/child on child abuse (such as sexual violence and sexual harassment between children); gender-based violence/violence against women and girls; radicalisation and/or extremist behaviour; children missing education; child sexual exploitation and trafficking; child criminal exploitation including county lines; teenage relationship abuse; substance misuse; issues that may be specific to a local area or population, for example gang activity and youth violence; and particular issues affecting children including domestic violence, homelessness, so-called honour-based abuse (female genital mutilation, forced marriage, breast ironing etc.); fabricated or induced illness and poor parenting, particularly in relation to young children.
-(Inspecting Safeguarding in Early Years, Education and Skills - September 2019).
+It includes issues for schools such as neglect; physical abuse; sexual and emotional abuse; face to face, prejudice-based and discriminatory bullying; racial, disability, and homophobic or transphobic abuse; risks linked to using technology and social media, including cyber/online bullying, the risks of being groomed online for exploitation or radicalisation, and risks of accessing and generating inappropriate content e.g. sexting; child on child abuse (such as sexual violence and sexual harassment between children); gender-based violence/violence against women and girls; radicalisation and/or extremist behaviour; children missing education; child sexual exploitation and trafficking; child criminal exploitation including county lines; teenage relationship abuse; substance misuse; issues that may be specific to a local area or population, for example gang activity and youth violence; and particular issues affecting children including domestic violence, homelessness, so-called honour-based abuse (female genital mutilation, forced marriage, breast ironing etc.); fabricated or induced illness and poor parenting, particularly in relation to young children.

 This Safeguarding Statement should therefore be read and understood alongside other school Policies and procedures which fall under the safeguarding 'umbrella' as listed at the end of this document.
-Related Policies and procedures can be found [i.e. on the school network or in the Policies and/or procedures folder held in the admin office].
-Some are also available to access via the school website or on request.
+Related Policies and procedures can be found on the school website as well as in the admin office at school.

-All relevant Policies and supporting procedures will be reviewed in accordance with the latest DfE Guidance by the Governing Body (or the persons nominated by them to approve such documents) that has responsibility for oversight of school safeguarding and child protection systems.
+All relevant Policies and supporting procedures will be reviewed in accordance with the latest DfE Guidance by the Management Committee (or the persons nominated by them to approve such documents) that has responsibility for oversight of school safeguarding and child protection systems.
 The Designated Safeguarding Lead (DSL) will ensure regular reporting on safeguarding activity and systems in school to the Management Committee.
-The

-Management Committee will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.
-The Chair will liaise with the Designated Officer(s) from the Local Authority and partner agencies in the event of an allegation of abuse made against the Head teacher.
-There is also a nominated Governor who will take leadership responsibility for the setting's safeguarding arrangements.
+The Management Committee will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.
+The Chair of the Management Committee will liaise with the Designated Officer(s) from the Local Authority and partner agencies in the event of a concern/allegation made against the Head teacher or in a situation where there is a conflict of interest in reporting the matter to the Head teacher.
+There is also a nominated member of the management committee who will take leadership responsibility for the setting's safeguarding arrangements.

-Our school is a community and all those directly connected (staff, governors, volunteers, parents, families and pupils) have an essential role to play in making it safe and secure.
+Our school is a community and all those directly connected (staff, members of the management committee, volunteers, parents, families and pupils) have an essential role to play in making it safe and secure.
 We welcome suggestions and comments from all these stakeholders contributing to this process.